cypress-io/cypress/docs/source/api/commands/route.md

 You can also use a function as a response which enables you to add logic surrounding the response.

-Functions which return promises will automatically be awaited.
+Functions that return a `Promise` will automatically be awaited.

 ```javascript
 var commentsResponse = function(routeData){
   //routeData is a reference to the current route's information
   return {
     data: someOtherFunction(routeData)
   }